mirage/qubes-mirage-firewall/README.md

 ## Build from source

 Create a new Fedora-29 AppVM (or reuse an existing one).
 Open a terminal.
+Note that you may need more than the default 2GB (2048MB) of storage in the private image of the AppVM, so you may need to increase the size in the Qube's Settings.

 Clone this Git repository and run the `build-with-docker.sh` script:

     mkdir /home/user/docker